About Us

 *ESF is again selected by the Great Nonprofits Organization as one of the 2018 top-rated health non-profits in America.

-*ESF is recognized as a gold participant by GuideStar for its accountability, transparency regarding its finances and delivery of quality services.
+*ESF is recognized as a gold participant by GuideStar for its accountability, transparency regarding its finances and delivery of quality services. - 2019 – *ESF hosts a 45th anniversary celebration of the organization.
+Rachelle Rossmeisl, board member, is the chair of the celebration.

 *Due to her children’s epilepsy recurrence, Alysia Peddy resigns to care for her family.